 Airport transfer is usually NOT included but can be arranged through the airport.
 It is usually MUCH cheaper (and just as simple) to take a registered taxi, transfer (I like to book through Viator for peace of mind), or Uber from the airport.
 If you like your taxi driver, you can get his name and number and arrange for the return trip.

 6. Schedule your plane tickets to take full advantage

-Try to book plane tickets so that you arrive early in the morning on your check-in day, and leave in the afternoon (or evening) on your check-out day, to get the most bang for your buck.
+Try to book plane tickets so that you arrive early to the all-inclusive in the morning on your check-in day, and leave in the afternoon (or evening) on your check-out day, to get the most bang for your buck.

-As I’ll go into below, most all inclusives will let you check in early or at the very least hold your bags and start letting you use the facilities (bar, beach, pool, and restaurants) as soon as you arrive.
-So get the most bang for your buck and don’t lose any hours by arriving in the afternoon or evening on check-in, or leaving in the morning of checkout.
+As I’ll go into below, most all-inclusives will let you check in early or at the very least hold your bags and start letting you use the facilities (bar, beach, pool, and restaurants) as soon as you arrive.
+So get the most for your dollar and don’t lose any hours by arriving in the afternoon or evening on check-in, or leaving in the morning of checkout.

 7. Pack wisely

-If you’re staying at a fancier resort, you’ll want to check the dress code, but at a bare minimum men should bring at least one nice shirt, one pair of long pants, and close toed shoes.
+If you’re staying at a fancier all-inclusive resort, you’ll want to check the dress code, but at a bare minimum men should bring at least one nice shirt, one pair of long pants, and close toed shoes.
 Ladies should bring at least one nice dress and pair of shoes that are NOT flip flops.
-Especially the specialty restaurants will have a stricter dress code than the regular buffet restaurant, and you don’t want to pass it up because you don’t have appropriate clothes.
+The specialty restaurants in particular will have a stricter dress code than the regular buffet restaurant, and you don’t want to pass it up because you don’t have appropriate clothes.

 (full all inclusive packing post coming soon)

-#2 Most important thing to know about all inclusive resorts: Do these 4 things UPON ARRIVAL at your all-inclusive vacation
+Most important things to know about all inclusive resorts: Do these 4 things UPON ARRIVAL at your all-inclusive vacation

 1. Ask to check in early

-All inclusives tend to be accommodating to requests (they should be, you’re paying a premium).
-If your room is available and clean before the typical check in time, you can usually go straight to it and get settled in without an extra charge.
+All-inclusives tend to be accommodating to requests (they should be, you’re paying a premium).
+If your room is available and clean (even if it’s before the typical check in time), you can usually go straight to it and get settled in without an extra charge.

 If you are arriving during a busy time, your room might not be available.
-However, most resorts (including my favorite, RIU) will hold your bags for you and give you your wristband so you can start enjoying your vacation.
+However, most all-inclusive resorts (including my favorite, Riu) will hold your bags for you and give you your wristband so you can start enjoying your vacation.
 This includes getting your drink on, hitting up the buffet, and changing into your bikini to lounge by the pool.
-They will leave your bags in a cordoned off but still publicly accessible area in the lobby so be sure to bring any valuables with you.
+They will leave your bags in a cordoned-off but still publicly accessible area in the lobby so be sure to bring any valuables with you.